olane/mysymptoms-analyze/README.md

 Our problem with parsing the HTML strings was that the item names aren't quoted.
 However, in the CSV they _are_ - otherwise the CSV would probably end up malformed.
 When trying to parse a row from the HTML table, we can find the corresponding row in the CSV and get a list of the item names.
 We know the parser can't break apart those item names - they become tokens, and the parsing job becomes much simpler!

 At this point, it's dinner time and I'm way too tired to start writing a parser.

+## An escape hatch!

+I emailed the developers of the app (Skygazer Labs), and Darren very quickly got back to me with an easy fix for my problem.
+The app has the ability to send a bug report and attach your database to the report - but the report is just sent as an email with an attachment!
+You can just change the recipient email to be yourself rather than the developer.

+I did this, and got an email with an attachment called `mySymptoms.sgld`.
+I don't recognize that file extension (and a quick Google turns up nothing), but my hunch is that it stands for StarGazer Labs Data, and is just a way of slightly masking the fact it's actually a sqlite database.

+That guess is correct - changing the file extension to `.sqlite` and opening it up with Datum reveals a whole bunch of tables.
+Darren _did_ warn me that "The schema is relatively straight forward, but has been abused over the years due to evolution, compromises, and some bad decisions!" - and I can see what he means, there's a whole mishmash of stuff in here.

+Investigation continued in SQLITE-INVESTIGATION.md